Throughout the years, there have been a few people that have taken the mantle of Robin.

 - Sibling Yin-Yang: With Tim.
 Damian is the polar opposite of Tim in terms of upbringing, beliefs and values.
 Damian was brought up in a violent, chaotic environment.
 Tim was brought up in a loving, caring environment.
 The differences in the way Tim and Damian were brought up helped to shape Tim and Damian's personalities, beliefs, ideologies and outlooks.

 - Small Name, Big Ego: Subverted, he really is as deadly as he says... he's just not allowed to kill.
+Most of the time anyway; he gets away with beheading a Talon in the Court of Owls arc as a result of their incredible regeneration abilities.

 - Sociopathic Hero/Heroic Comedic Sociopath: Played for Drama at times and Played for Laughs at others.
 Damian's upbringing with the League of Assassins has given him a superiority complex and some very disturbing perspectives.
+He gets better with time though.

 - Sour Supporter: He'll sneer and chide to the moon, but he rarely disobeys an order.
+It's hard to find a superhero as vitriolic as Damian.
+It's even harder to find a more stalwart ally once you've earned his trust.

 - Troubled, but Cute: Damian is so adorable, yet is so incredibly troubled at the same time.
 He comes from an upbringing of pure, utter dysfunction and he was raised to be a sociopathic, violent person.

-- Troubled Child: Comes from a violent upbringing, was raised to be an assassin and kill innocents, has strong parental issues with his mother Talia, was exposed to and raised by a sociopathic, crazy villain of a grandfather (Ra's Al Ghul), has Parental Abandonment issues with both of his parents (Bruce and Talia), didn't have a father figure in his life for 10 years, had to suffer his parents, Bruce/Talia being at odds with each other and fighting over who gets possession of him therefore, resulting in only more chaos and dysfunction for Damian, doesn't exactly fit in with the rest of the Bat Family and appeared to be the automatic unfavorite amongst the Wayne/Bat-Family.
+- Troubled Child: Comes from a violent upbringing, was raised to be an assassin and kill innocents, has strong parental issues with his mother Talia, was exposed to and raised by a sociopathic, crazy villain of a grandfather (Ra's Al Ghul), has Parental Abandonment issues with both of his parents (Bruce and Talia), didn't have a father figure in his life for 10 years, had to suffer his parents being at odds with each other and fighting over who gets possession of him therefore, resulting in only more chaos and dysfunction for Damian, doesn't exactly fit in with the rest of the Bat Family and appeared to be the automatic unfavorite amongst the Wayne/Bat-Family.
 Yeah, one can understand or see why Damian is so troubled.

 - Troubling Unchildlike Behavior: Damian is a ten-year-old who is firmly convinced that he's the natural successor to his father's legacy and Dick Grayson is an idiot.
 In addition to being a particularly grim (and potentially deadly) Robin, he is frighteningly efficient at running Wayne Enterprises due to his extreme intelligence and his strong business acumen.